skalarproduktraum/phd-thesis/chapters/design-and-architecture.md

 ## The Renderers

-In scenery, the contract with the renderer is a relatively thin one:
+In scenery, the contract with the renderer is a thin one:

 ```kotlin
 abstract class Renderer : Hubable {